filecoin-project/lotus/documentation/en/cli-lotus.md

    RETRIEVAL

 OPTIONS:
-   --from value      address to send transactions from --miner value     miner address for retrieval, if not present it'll use local discovery --maxPrice value  maximum price the client is willing to consider (default: 0.01 FIL) --pieceCid value  require data to be retrieved from a specific Piece CID --allow-local     (default: false)
+   --ipld                  list IPLD datamodel links (default: false) --depth value           list links recursively up to the specified depth (default: 1) --datamodel-path value  a rudimentary (DM-level-only) text-path selector --from value            address to send transactions from --miner value           miner address for retrieval, if not present it'll use local discovery --maxPrice value        maximum price the client is willing to consider (default: 0 FIL) --pieceCid value        require data to be retrieved from a specific Piece CID --allow-local           (default: false)
    --help, -h              show help (default: false)

 ```